pollen-robotics/reachy2-docs/content/developing-with-reachy-2/simulation/simulation-installation.md

 toc: true
 ---

-> Whether you **don’t have a Reachy 2 robot** yet or simply want to **prototype without using the real robot**, the simulation is the perfect place to start.
+> Whether you **don’t have a Reachy 2 robot** yet or you simply want to **prototype without using the real robot**, the simulation is the perfect place to start.

+The simulation environment replicates the behavior of the real Reachy 2 robot, allowing you to prototype and test your programs — even if you don’t have a physical robot.

+It behaves similarly to the **fake mode** of the **core service** available on a real Reachy 2, meaning you can control the robot as if it were real, but without any hardware dependencies.

+✅ **What works:**
+- Full compatibility with the **Python SDK**
+- Access to the **ROS 2 interface**, just like with the real robot
+- Accurate simulation of **robot movements** and **responses**

+🚫 **What’s not included:**
+- **Camera access** is not available in simulation
+- The **WebRTC service** is not simulated, meaning teleoperation features are not supported

-We provide a preconfigured **Docker image** that lets you explore and develop for Reachy 2 on any operating system.
+To use it, we provide a preconfigured **Docker image** that let you explore and develop for Reachy 2 on any operating system.
 In just a few steps, you’ll be able to interact with a fully simulated robot, ideal for testing behaviors, building applications, or just getting familiar with the platform.

+> Don’t hesitate to check out the **[Python SDK section]({{< ref "developing-with-reachy-2/basics/1-hello-world" >}})** to get started with programming the robot in simulation!

+# Installation

 You can set up the simulation in two ways:
 - Pull the [ready-to-use image from Docker Hub](https://hub.docker.com/r/pollenrobotics/reachy2)